mvazquezc/scc-fun/demo1/README.md

         anyuid          false   <no value>             MustRunAs   RunAsAny         RunAsAny    RunAsAny   10           false            ["configMap","downwardAPI","emptyDir","persistentVolumeClaim","projected","secret"]
         ~~~

-    3. The SCC `anyuid` has a priority of 10 while restricted-v2 has no priority, that means `anyuid` will be preferred even if the pods doesn't need it
+    3. The SCC `anyuid` has a priority of 10 while restricted-v2 has no priority, that means `anyuid` will be preferred even if the pods doesn't need it.

 9. Let's create the pod again to see what SCC does it get this time